CZ-NIC/yangson/docs/cmdline.rst

    Print the schema tree of the complete data model as ASCII art.
 See also :meth:`.DataModel.ascii_tree`.

+.. option:: -d, --digest

+   Print the schema digest of the data model in JSON format.
+See also :meth:`.DataModel.schema_digest`.

 .. option:: -v <instance>, --validate <instance>

    Validate an instance object against the data model.
 The *instance*